Nothing like a dip during hot summer days, am I right? While you immerse yourself in the cool water, your body gets a little help keeping you cool.

 In the wasp universe, boundaries are very important.
 No one ever comes without calling first.

 Well, they actually won’t come at all.
 As a pool owner, you can use this to your advantage.
-The wasps don’t have to see the wasp perceive a threat.
+The wasps don’t have to see that they are perceived as a threat.
 Just the sight of the nest is enough to keep visiting wasps at bay.

 You can make one from some old brown paper bags or get one premade and hang it near the pool.
 It takes about a minute.